AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 ---
 layout: page
-title: User Guide for A Caring Book (TP T12-2)
+title: User Guide for A Caring Book
 ---

 A Caring Book is a **desktop app designed for Patient Care Coordinators to manage patient and staff contact details efficiently**.